Andrew-McCall/electronPathFinder/ReadMe.md

 A* is a searching algorithm that tries to calculate the shortest distance between two points.
 It uses the current point's distance from the goal to focus it's checks.

 The light pink pixels are the shortest,
 The grey pixels have been completed as their Neighbours have been checked (Animation only),
 The black pixels are impassible "walls",
 The Green is the start,

-The Red is the goal.
+The Red is the goal

 ## Technologies